 Every year, your mortgage lender sends you a Form 1098 showing how much mortgage interest and mortgage insurance premiums you paid.
 If you split the mortgage with a friend, sibling, parent or partner, you still only get one Mortgage Interest Statement.
 Unless you made 100 percent of the payments, you don't get to claim 100 percent of the tax write-off.
 The mortgage interest tax deduction will need to be divided between you and the other homeowner on the deed.

 You only get a tax deduction for mortgage interest you've personally paid.
 If, say, your co-owner pays 75 percent of the mortgage each month and you pay 25 percent, you can claim 25 percent of the interest and premiums reported on the 1098.
-There are exceptions.
-If say, you're helping your daughter pay for her house but you aren't the co-owner or liable for the debt, you're out of luck.
-With no ownership stake in the house, you have no claim on the write-off.

 - Stockbyte/Stockbyte/Getty Images